SEAF-CS/csiem-data/code/import/wamsi_theme5/readme.md

-## ADCP
+## AWAC (formerly ADCP)

-WQ data is imported directly from the data lake via the script import_netcdf_csv_ADCP.m.
+AWAC data is imported directly from the data lake via the script import_wwmsp5_awac (formerly import_netcdf_csv_ADCP.m).
 Each netcdf is read and data is converted to csv and written tot he data warehouse.
 Validation images are automatically created and stored along side the csv files.

 ### Issues